NCSC-NL/log4shell/README.md

 ## Contributions welcome

 If you have any additional information to share relevant to the Log4j vulnerability, please feel free to open a Pull request.
 New to this?
-[Read how to contribute using the Github website](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
+[Read how to contribute in GitHub's documentation](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository).